rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 I believe developers are divided into these 2 camps:  those that think about and implement laws, and those who do not, but are nevertheless surprised when computations behave in unlawful ways.
 We consciously or subconsciously assume various computational properties when we reason about the computations.
 Partially lawful is concerning.
 If you care about error output, lawful
 "modulo errors" should be concerning too.

-Principled computation give us abstractions to work with, like theorems are tools to a mathematician.
+Principled computations give us abstractions to work with, like theorems are tools to a mathematician.
 We do not need to think about the details, just apply them to create new code.
 When we do that with `MonadPlus` error messages can fall through the cracks.
 I am dealing with quite a bit of code that has fallen into this trap.
 Next section will show one such example.

 **_Who cares_** about errors?:  This is Haskell!
-And, if we want to consider error messages as something important, we should try to come up with a principled abstractions that are error message friendly.
+And, if we want to consider error messages as something important, we should try to come up with principled abstractions that are error message friendly.
 I am looking forward to a day where _aeson_ will stop recommending the use of `<|>` as an error message signaling abstraction.

 _side_note_start
-On a more positive note: A somewhat more principled (and interesting) approach would seems to be to require monoidal structure on the underlying error messages.
-We would require that `mzero` results in `mempty` error, and `f1 <|> f2` result in `e1 <> e2` if both fail.
+On a more positive note: A somewhat more principled (and interesting) approach would seem to be to require monoidal structure on the underlying error messages.
+We would require that `mzero` results in `mempty` error, and `f1 <|> f2` results in `e1 <> e2` if both fail.
 Alternative can be viewed as a "higher order monoid", it only makes sense that its errors should be a Monoid as well.
 Note `(Monad m, Monoid e) => MonadPlus (ExceptT e m)`.
 However, _appending error messages tends to produce not very user friendly results.
 _side_note_end